blu3berryys/thewiki/docs/getting-started/music.md

 - [The Mega Music Ripping Guide](https://ori5000.github.io/musicripping.html) guide containing instructions on how to rip music from a variety of different popular sources.

-- [Sharky's Music Google Docs](https://docs.google.com/document/d/1Poj4p2W0C0Napmwd7bcustlgWrkgp71dy9HlZwUr46w/edit) is a massive document containing all sorts of tutorials and explanations for commonly-seen aspects of music ripping and uploading.
+- [Sharky's Music Google Docs](https://docs.google.com/document/d/1Poj4p2W0C0Napmwd7bcustlgWrkgp71dy9HlZwUr46w/edit?usp=sharing) is a massive document containing all sorts of tutorials and explanations for commonly-seen aspects of music ripping and uploading.
+Not updated anymore.